startoy/nodejs_api_rabbitmq_ibmdb2/README.md

       ```

   - Source code compressed file
-    * Use `node-api-rabbitmq.zip` if server access the internet normally.
+    * Use `node-api-rabbitmq-dev.zip` if server access the internet normally.
-    * Use `node-api-rabbitmq_w_modules.zip` if server offlines or can not access the internet.
+    * Use `node-api-rabbitmq-dev_w_modules.zip` if server offlines or can not access the internet.
   - *MUST* Internet access !!

 ## Step
   TODO:
-  Assume you have a project .zip file `node-api-rabbitmq.zip` and folder `/node-api-rabbitmq` in it.
+  Assume you have a project .zip file `node-api-rabbitmq-dev.zip` and folder `/node-api-rabbitmq-dev` in it.

-  1. Extract .zip file and cd to `node-api-rabbitmq/`
+  1. Extract .zip file and cd to `node-api-rabbitmq-dev/`

       ```sh
         // if using zip
-        unzip node-api-rabbitmq.zip
+        unzip node-api-rabbitmq-dev.zip

         // if using tar
-        tar -xvzf node-api-rabbitmq.tar.gz
+        tar -xvzf node-api-rabbitmq-dev.tar.gz

-        cd node-api-rabbitmq/
+        cd node-api-rabbitmq-dev/
       ```
   2. Build the image using `Dockerfile`

       ```sh
         docker build -t fwg/api-rabbit .
       ```

         * `-t` provide repository:tag
         * `.` path where `Dockerfile` exist